CANINE INFLUENZA (H3N8 AND H3N2)

 Every time anyone gets infected with a flu virus, the virus replicates as part of the infection process and with each replication there comes an opportunity for the virus to mutate/drift.
 In human flu season, thousands of people are infected.
 Consider how many people you come into contact with casually in a typical day.
-There are co-workers, family members, people in line with you, people on public transportation with you, customers, people on the street etc. This is a great deal of potential contagion daily and a great deal of potential antigenic drift.
+There are co-workers, family members, people waiting in assorted lines with you, people on public transportation with you, customers, people on the street etc. This is a great deal of potential contagion daily and a great deal of potential antigenic drift.

 Now think of how many other dogs your dog comes into contact with daily.
 Many dogs do not contact dogs beyond their own housemates.
 Others might see occasional other dogs on walks.
 Others may go to grooming or day care and see many other dogs.
 Still, it is easy to see that most dogs do not have the same potential for contagion that people do.
 For this reason, canine influenza vaccine can remain largely the same year after year.

 As fear of flu pandemics arises, it is worth mentioning another situation: antigenic shift.
 Type A influenza viruses can actually reorganize their surface proteins to facilitate crossing from one species to another and thus creating of a vastly different different new flu virus.
 This process of change is called "antigenic shift" and usually occurs within the body of a bird or pig.
 The new viruses that are created by this process are more likely to be able to jump to a new species than those created by the simple mutations of antigenic drift (which is why "swine flu" and "avian flu" are portrayed as particularly ominous in relation to human infection).